Table of Contents

 - Adjustment of the CFD Level for Ch 0 (Sync Channel) might be necessary.

-- It is also possible to connect both Detectors directly to the PicoHarp 300 without passing SPAD 2 through the router.
-In this case, however, the router cable (DVI-cable) needs to be disconnected from the PH300
+It is also possible to connect both detectors directly to the PicoHarp 300 without passing SPAD 2 through the router.
+In this case, however, the router cable (DVI-cable) needs to be disconnected from PicoHarp300

-- if Laser is attached via SEPIA II driver, it's enough to disable the SYNC in the SEPIA software ⇒ no cable change necessary
+- if the laser is an LDH-series heasd driven by SEPIA II driver, it's enough to disable the SYNC in the SEPIA software ⇒ no cable change necessary.

 Software Settings during Acquisition